Courses-journey/cpp-cherno/README.md

 {
 	/* The wrong way
 	* As it will increase the address first
-	* and then derefrence it
+	* and then dereference it
 	*/
 	// return *a++;

 	/* The right way
-	* Derefrence first
+	* Dereference first
 	* then add value
 	*/
 	return (*a)++;